zhangjm-geo/RSG_FSM/README.md

 # Example
- we test on the constant velocity model with a velocity of 1000 m/s on a 101 × 101 mesh, using 10 m spatial intervals.
+ We test on the constant velocity model with a velocity of 1000 m/s on a 101 × 101 mesh, using 10 m spatial intervals.
 The source location xs is set at (500 m, 500 m).
  <pre><code>
 make
 </code></pre>